tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-trees.rst

 The benefit of a Binary Search Tree is that we can perform value search, value insertion, and value deletion in ``O(log n)`` time.

+In the next section of the chapter we will look at adding (insertion), and deleting (deletion) items from the Binary Search Tree.

 Concept Checks
 --------------